-The program culminates in twelve months as chief resident during the PGY-7 year.
+The program culminates in 12 months as chief resident during the PGY-7 year.
 By this final year of training, the resident has acquired a broad education, is capable of teaching medical students and junior residents, and is able to operate with confidence across the full range of neurosurgical disorders.
 The chief is responsible for day-to-day clinical management of the service, and for direct supervision of the junior residents.

 Residents in this program are respectfully treated as colleagues and are held to the highest professional standards.
-The collegial atmosphere, along with the program's apprenticeship training structure, are enabled by a small, cohesive group of residents and faculty.
+The collegial atmosphere, along with the program's apprenticeship training structure, is enabled by a small, cohesive group of residents and faculty.

 Research interests include tumor fluorescence, single-unit microelectrode recording in animal models of Parkinson's Disease and epilepsy, finite element brain modeling, computer-assisted surgery (including frameless stereotaxy and robotics), and outcomes research in collaboration with the Dartmouth Institute for Health Policy and Clinical Practice.

 Beginning with the PGY-2 year, residents are required to take the American Board of Neurological Surgery (ABNS) written exam for practice, and may take the exam for credit towards certification as soon as PGY-4, at the discretion of the program director.
 Residents are required to pass the exam for credit prior to the commencement of chief year.

 During the PGY-2 year residents are required to take the American Board of Neurological Surgery (ABNS) Neuroanatomy exam.
 Residents are provided with the study materials and meet weekly with the Program Director and other junior residents to review one of the Rhoton slides as part of our Chapter Review Conference.

 The program provides SANS (Self-Assessment in Neurosurgery) question bank modules at regular intervals.
 Residents are expected to complete these as they progress through training.